 Sometimes they had to curtain off whole areas of seating to make it look less empty.
 No one could tell him he had a problem, or get him to deal with his addictions.
 Just think – if he were alive now, he’d be in his early seventies, and remember how good Cary Grant looked when he was that age!’
 Premature death ensured his immortality, and led almost immediately to a flurry of reincarnations – the claims in the tabloids that his statue had been found on Mars, the plaster statuettes sold like votive icons, the annual competitions in Vegas for Elvis clones.

 After his death, Priscilla Presley conferred another kind of immortality on Elvis: she incorporated him.
 She set up Elvis Presley Enterprises Inc. which runs Graceland commercial rights to his image; her book, the DVD and CDs are attempts to perpetuate the franchise.
-"No, I never did anything out of revenge," she said when I asked about her motives for taking that lover.
+“No, I never did anything out of revenge,” she said when I asked about her motives for taking that lover.
 But her triumph over the man who divorced her has been lucrative.
-"I loved him, I still love him," she states.
+“I loved him, I still love him,” she states.
 But demolition is also part of the agenda: Priscilla knocked down the house Elvis occupied in LA, bronzed the bricks, then shipped them to Graceland for sale as souvenirs.
-She speaks about 'the bigness of Elvis Presley'.
+She speaks about ‘the bigness of Elvis Presley’.
 What you notice about Priscilla is her littleness and her bemusement at what has happened to her.
-If Priscilla Presley could look up (which she knows it's unwise) she would probably be asking the same questions she heard Elvis repeating during his reign: 'Why me?
+If Priscilla Presley could look up (which she knows it’s unwise) she would probably be asking the same questions she heard Elvis repeating during his reign: ‘Why me?
 Why was I chosen?
-Elvis Presley before and after eyelift
+Elvis before/after eyelift